greg-raven/Uncommon-Sense/_posts/2021-02-18-the-victims-of-slavery.md

 ---
-title: 'The victims of slavery'
+title: "The victims of slavery"
 layout: post
 categories:
 - race